Equality Act 2010

 - strengthening protection from discrimination for disabled people.

-People are protected from discrimination on the basis of these characteristics in areas such as employment, education, access to goods and services and the exercise of public functions, and membership of clubs and associations.
+People are protected from discrimination on the basis of these characteristics in areas such as employment, education, access to goods and services, the exercise of public functions, and membership of clubs and associations.
 There is also a duty to make reasonable adjustments for disabled people.
 The legislation sets out enforcement procedures to help people to assert their rights.

 The Equality Act talks about discrimination in relation to protected characteristics.
 This means that people do not themselves need to have the characteristic in order to be protected from discrimination.
 People can be protected from discrimination because of their association with someone who has a protected characteristic – for example, the carer of a disabled person.
 People are also protected from discrimination if they are 'perceived to' have a protected characteristic.